Chapter 1: The Architecture of Curiosity

 Intuition is fast and sometimes insightful, drawing on accumulated experience.
 But it’s also shaped by cognitive biases, emotional states, and the availability of recent examples.

-These shortcuts work well enough for navigating daily life.
-They become problematic when we try to build knowledge that others should trust, or when the stakes demand more than a good guess.
-Research offers a more disciplined alternative—not because scientists are smarter or less biased, but because the process itself is designed to expose those biases to scrutiny.
+Research offers a more disciplined alternative, not because scientists are smarter or less biased, but because the process itself is designed to expose those biases to scrutiny.

 The Sacred Flaw: Hypotheses as Dramatic Tension

-Storr identifies a recurring element in compelling narratives: the “sacred flaw.”
+Storr (2019) identifies a recurring element in compelling narratives: the “sacred flaw.”
 This is a deeply held but erroneous belief that the protagonist clings to even as evidence mounts against it.
 The story’s tension arises from the inevitable collision between this false certainty and reality.

 In research, the null hypothesis plays this role.
 It’s the default story: “Nothing interesting is happening here.
 Any pattern you see is random noise.”
 The researcher’s task is to accumulate evidence so overwhelming that maintaining the null hypothesis becomes untenable.
-When we “reject the null,” we’re forcing the data to tell a new story—one that challenges what we assumed to be true.
+When we “reject the null,” we’re forcing the data to tell a new story, one that challenges what we assumed to be true.

 This framing transforms statistical significance from an abstract threshold into a narrative device.
 A p-value of .001 doesn’t just mean “statistically unlikely under the null hypothesis.”
 It means the old story is so incompatible with the evidence that clinging to it would require willful ignorance.